Pembroke Castle: Wogan Cavern

+Wogan Cavern is a large limestone cavern underneath the castle that was formed naturally by water erosion over hundreds of thousands of years.
+A 55-step spiral staircase was created in the 13th century that leads beneath the castle to the cave.
+In the medieval era, it was fortified with a wall, a barred gateway, and arrowslits.
+It may have served as a boathouse or a sallyport to the river, where cargo or people could have been transferred.

-In July 2022, archaeological survey funded by the Natural History Museum and the British Cave Research Society uncovered evidence of prehistoric megafauna such as reindeer and woolly mammoth bones, in addition to seashells, pigs and deer at Wogan Cavern.
-According to the researchers, the cave was occupied by residents as far back as the Paleolithic and Mesolithic Periods.
+The cave was long thought by archaeologists to have been emptied of historical artifacts by Victorian-era diggers.
+However, excavations that began in 2021 have revealed intact sediment layers that make it one of the most important prehistoric sites in Britain.
+In July 2022, an archaeological survey funded by the Natural History Museum and the British Cave Research Society uncovered evidence of prehistoric megafauna, such as reindeer and woolly mammoth bones, in addition to seashells, pigs, and deer.
+According to the researchers, the cave was occupied by residents as far back as the Paleolithic and Mesolithic periods.
+In 2026, researchers announced the discovery of bones of a warm-weather hippopotamus that had wallowed in Welsh wetlands 120,000 years ago.

 Film location

 Pembroke has appeared in numerous feature films.
 These include the 1968 film The Lion in Winter, the 1976 film Jabberwocky, the BBC adaptation of C.S.
-Lewis's Prince Caspian, the film of Shakespeare's Richard II, and the 2016 Anglo-American romantic film Me Before You.
+Lewis's Prince Caspian, a BBC Two film of Shakespeare's Richard II, and the 2016 Anglo-American romantic film Me Before You.
 It features as the fictional Penleven Castle in Cornwall in the 2015 comedy film The Bad Education Movie.